TelepathicGrunt/RepurposedStructures/README.md

 <p>Download link: <span style="color: #3366ff;"><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/tag/0.0.6">Repurposed_Structures-Disabled_Advancements</a></span></p>
 <p>&nbsp;</p>
 <p><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/tag/0.0.12">Vanilla Loottable pack!</a></strong></p>
-<p>Add this datapack (the .zip file) to the world's datapack folder to make all&nbsp;RS structure's loottables to use the same loottable as the vanilla structures that they are based upon.
-For example, Nether Pyramids now uses vanilla Desert Temple loottable.
-This can be helpful for doing mod compat quickly with other loot-based mods that are hardcoded to add to vanilla loottables.</p>
+<p>Add this datapack (the .zip file) to the world's datapack folder to make all&nbsp;RS structure's loot tables to use the same loot table as the vanilla structures that they are based upon.
+For example, Nether Pyramids now uses vanilla Desert Temple loot table.
+This can be helpful if you do not want RS structures to have customized loot tables</p>
 <p>Download link:&nbsp;<span style="color: #3366ff;"><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/tag/0.0.12">Repurposed_Structures-Vanilla_Loottables</a></span></p>
 <p>&nbsp;</p>
 <p><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/tag/0.0.8">Translation Resourcepack!</a></strong></p>